-A decent salary and 401k stop most people from quitting a soul-sucking career to pursue their dreams.
-They give up on their dreams, and their comfort (and fear of failure) stops them from quitting.
+A decent salary and 401k stop countless people from quitting a soul-sucking career to pursue their dreams.
+They give up on their dreams, and their comfort (and fear) stops them from quitting.

 Quitting takes willpower and facing your fear of the uncertain.
 Whether it’s for your health, work, or a relationship, you’re quitting what you know is not right for you to make space for what is.

 You can learn to be a quitter by making incremental little changes in your habits and life.